12 Last-Minute Drinks to Whip Up For Your Memorial Day Party

 Southern-Style John Daly

-We covered a lemonade-based cocktail, but the Southern-Style John Daly has another all-American element — sweet tea.
+We covered a lemonade-based cocktail, but the Southern-Style John Daly has another all-American element — Southern style sweet tea.
 The two take on the strength of bourbon handily, and the resulting cocktail is juuuust right.
 Pour from a pitcher and serve in mason jars for an even more down-home feel than the iced tea creates on its own.

 Depending on the vibe you’re going for at your party, the Trouble Maker might be a great fit.
 The cool flavor of cucumber blends with Belvedere, Bonal, lime juice and fresh strawberries for a flavor that’s light enough for a summer day by the pool.